 Do all equities produce dividend income?

-There’s a general rule of thumb which can allow you to guess whether companies pay dividends, and there are also robust methods of company research which will allow you to know definitively.
+There’s a general rule of thumb which can allow you to guess whether companies pay dividends, and there are also robust methods of company research and financial statement analysis books that will allow you to find out definitively.

 Which types of companies generally pay dividends?